BettercareHealth/bettercare/newborn-care/test-3.md

 	-	Twice a day until discharge
 	-	Before and after every feed
 	-	There is no need to weigh a normal infant.
-14. Which infants should receive a ‘road-to-health’ card?
+14. Which infants should receive a ‘road-to-health’ booklet?
 	+	All infants
 	-	Only infants born in hospital
 	-	Only infants who have problems in the perinatal period